AbdullahRahmoun1/eduCloud_backend/progress.md

     edit test of a class ✅
     add test marks of a class ✅
     edit test marks of a class  ❌

+    add daily absences of students ✅  (you can call it multiple times if you want to add more) get student's absences ✅
+    justify student's absence ✅   (an absence is justified only when a justification is provided) edit absence justification ✅  (just provide the new justification)

-    add daily absences of students ❌ (ra:in progress) edit an absence of a student ❌ add notes on a student ( like : bad behavior,bad mark,good mark,good behavior,etc..) ❌
+    add notes on a student ( like : bad behavior,bad mark,good mark,good behavior,etc..) ❌

     send cutome messages to parents ❌

     add subjects_progress daily ❌

     get the students in a class ✅

     get the test marks of a class ✅

     ___________
     |secretary|